WoltLab/WCF/wcfsetup/install/files/lib/system/api/guzzlehttp/psr7/README.md

 Returns a normalized URI.
 The scheme and host component are already normalized to lowercase per PSR-7 UriInterface.
 This methods adds additional normalizations that can be configured with the `$flags` parameter which is a bitmask of normalizations to apply.

+When a normalization rewrites the path of a relative-path reference so that its first segment contains a colon, which would be mistaken for a scheme name ([RFC 3986 Section 4.2](https://datatracker.ietf.org/doc/html/rfc3986#section-4.2)), the path is prefixed with `./` instead of throwing, e.g. `a%41:` becomes `./aA:` as `aA:` would be an absolute URI with the scheme `aa`.

 The following normalizations are available:

 - `UriNormalizer::PRESERVING_NORMALIZATIONS`